44555-r/readme.md/README.md

 - 'PasswordLogic.pdf': This file is the the password logic file
 ## OOP Programming Task
-respitory contains files demonstrating OOP concepets -'Flower.txt': Code demonstrating flower class with comments and additional flower.
+respitory contains files demonstrating OOP concepets
+- 'Flower.txt': Code demonstrating flower class with comments and additional flower.